superoo7/superoo7.github.io/content/posts/tee-hee-analysis.md

 +++
 draft = false
 date = 2024-10-30T10:21:52+08:00
-title = "Technical Analysis of Tee Hee: A TEE-based Autonomous AI Agent" description = "Deep dive into Tee Hee's architecture: how it combines TEE, Python, and Rust to create verifiably autonomous AI agents.
-Analysis of Nous Research's innovative approach." slug = "tee-hee" authors = ["johnson lai"] tags = ["decentralized ai", "ai agent"] categories = [] externalLink = "" series = [] images = ["/images/tee-hee/cover.jpg"]
+title = “Technical Analysis of Tee Hee: A TEE-Based Autonomous AI Agent” description = “Deep dive into Tee Hee’s architecture: how it combines TEE, Python, and Rust to create verifiably autonomous AI agents.
+Analysis of Nous Research’s innovative approach.” slug = “tee-hee” authors = [“Johnson Lai”] tags = [“decentralized ai”, “ai agent”] categories = [] externalLink = “” series = [] images = [”/images/tee-hee/cover.jpg”]
 +++

 # Introduction

-Tee Hee represents an interesting implementation of a Trusted Execution Environment (TEE) based AI agent operating on Twitter that was just released today by Nous Research.
+Tee Hee represents an intriguing implementation of a Trusted Execution Environment (TEE)-based AI agent operating on Twitter, which was just released today by Nous Research.

-> **This is the first provably secure AI agent that prevents anyone from accessing the Twitter account after 7 days, of using TEE.**
+> **This is the first provably secure AI agent that prevents anyone from accessing the Twitter account after 7 days by using a TEE.**

-The article [Setting Your Pet Rock Free](https://nousresearch.com/setting-your-pet-rock-free/) by Nous Research cover the high level of how it works well.
+The article [Setting Your Pet Rock Free](https://nousresearch.com/setting-your-pet-rock-free/) by Nous Research covers how it works at a high level.

 Nous Research has been quite active in Crypto x AI space, they used to [run a subnet on bittensor $TAO](https://bittensor.org/bittensor-and-nous-research/).

-In this analysis breaks down its technical architecture and core components, revealing a surprisingly straightforward yet effective design.
+This analysis breaks down its technical architecture and core components, revealing a surprisingly straightforward yet effective design.

 The analysis is based on this particular branch:
 - https://github.com/tee-he-he/err_err_ttyl/tree/7f408642a0779c45eefbc434c985ea479be4ae2a